fmitchell/jTweet-oauth/README.md

 ## TODO ##
 1. Basic CSS Styles
 2. PHP APC Cache for server caching
+3. Convert requestOAuth.php into a class
+4. Add support for multiple types of api requests

 ## Implementation ##
 1. Include jquery, modernizr, and the plugin javascript as scripts